Copper in dietDiet - copper

 Copper is an essential trace mineral present in all body tissues.

-Copper, along with iron, helps in the formation of red blood cells.
-It also helps in keeping the blood vessels, nerves, immune system, and bones healthy.
+Copper works with iron to help the body form redblood cells.
+It also helpskeep the blood vessels, nerves, immune system, and bones healthy.

 Oysters and other shellfish, whole grains, beans, nuts, potatoes, and organ meats (kidneys, liver) are good sources of copper.
 Dark leafy greens, dried fruits such as prunes, cocoa, black pepper, and yeast are also sources of copper in the diet.